-THAT the town will provide funds for the purchase of a computer and associated software and/or equipment up to a combined maximum cost of \$3,000.00 of the of , in the Province of
+THAT the town will provide funds for the purchase of a computer and associated software and/or equipment up to a combined maximum cost of \$3,000.00

-THAT the Applicant in such plan will be required to sign an appropriate agreement with the Town to repay the cost of approved equipment over a period of months amortized at % interest on a monthly payroll deduction basis and sign a promissory note in favour of the Town for the original amount of the purchase sum of Dollars, including interest, payable monthly for a period of months at the nominal rate of % per annum, as well after as before maturity, until paid.
+THAT the Applicant in such plan will be required to sign an appropriate agreement with the Town to repay the cost of approved equipment over a period of months amortized at% interest on a monthly payroll deduction basis and sign a promissor note in favour of the Town for the original amount of the purchase On demand, after that above date, f or the value re eceived, the ur ndersigned of the of , in the Provinc e of Alberta, promises to pay to the Tow n of Blackfalds at its office ir า Blackfalds, Alk perta, the sum ofDollars, includi ing interest, pa ayable monthly y for a period of : months at the nominal rate of % per ar num, as well after as before maturity, until paid.
+APPLICANT DIRECTOR OF CORPOR RATE SERVICE S CHIEF ADA MINISTRATIV E OFFICER CHILL ADI VIIIVIOTIVATIV LOTTICEN Upon termination with the Town of E the employee or elected official final the form of cash or equivalent.
+Any arrangement must be made immedi Applicant's Initials: l payroll unless remaining bal s full payment ance will beco has been recei ^b ome due and pa ved in 7 (ppilodite 3 fillidis